ClifffordW/SkinDrops/README.md

 Add > Browser
 in OBS

-Copy and Paste text from drops.css into the Custom CSS box
+Copy and Paste text from shopkeeper.css into the Custom CSS box

 Check Local File